 Write Up:

-In the fourth quarter of 2024, the average travel times were all within 20 seconds of the times from the fourth quarter of 2023.
-In the St. Louis region, average travel times increased by 14 seconds during the morning peak and increased by 19 seconds during the evening peak period.
-In the Kansas City region, the average travel time increased by one second during the morning peak and decreased by seven seconds in the evening peak.
-Average speeds across both regions and rush periods ranged from 54 to 60 mph.
-The morning average travel time in the St. Louis region was below the target while the morning average travel time in the Kansas City region and the evening average travel times in both regions were above the targets.
+Compared to the third quarter of 2024, average travel times for the third quarter of 2025 increased in all four studied peaks.
+In the St. Louis region, average travel times increased by 13 seconds during the morning peak and increased by 18 seconds during the evening peak period.
+In the Kansas City region, the average travel time increased by 16 seconds during the morning peak and increased by 21 seconds in the evening peak.
+Average speeds across both regions and rush periods ranged from 55 to 61 mph.
+Only the morning peak in the St. Louis region was below the average travel time target.

 Planning time accounts for unexpected delays and indicates how much time customers should plan for their trip to arrive on time 95% of the time.
-In St. Louis, motorists traveling during the morning rush needed to plan two minutes and 45 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
-During the evening rush period, customers needed to plan for an additional five minutes and 42 seconds for a 10-mile trip.
-Customers traveling during the Kansas City morning rush should plan on an additional two minutes and 16 seconds for a 10-mile trip than they would need in free-flow conditions.
-During the evening rush, customers needed to plan for an additional four minutes and four seconds of travel.
-The planning times in both regions were higher in the fourth quarter of 2024 than in the fourth quarter of 2023, other than the Kansas City evening peak period.
-The planning times for both regions represent average rush-hour speeds between 38 and 49 mph.
+In St. Louis, motorists traveling during the morning rush needed to plan two minutes and 25 seconds more for a 10-mile trip than they would otherwise need in free-flow conditions.
+During the evening rush period, customers needed to plan for an additional four minutes and 58 seconds for a 10-mile trip.
+Customers traveling during the Kansas City morning rush needed to plan for an additional two minutes and 33 seconds for a 10-mile trip than they would need in free-flow conditions.
+During the evening rush period, customers needed to plan for an additional five minutes of travel.
+The planning times for the third quarter of 2025, compared to the third quarter of 2024, increased across all four studied peaks.
+Planning times for both regions represent average rush-hour speeds between 40 and 48 mph.

 Purpose of the Measure: